apolloraines/SAIQL-CE/INVESTORS.md

 **Why this matters:**
 - Companies don't need AI expertise—they subscribe to ours
-- We become the brain that controls their entire operation
+- We become the brain that gives them better control of their entire operation
 - Multi-interface access (GUI/browser/CLI) fits any workflow
 - Role-based permissions make it enterprise-ready from day one
-- Once Copilot controls their systems, switching cost is enormous
+- The service becomes so personalized and valuable, they won't want to leave

 **Third-party access:** Contract companies (AI camera monitoring, managed security services, facilities management) can be granted routed access via CLI to a Copilot instance running on a server in the customer's data room.
 The service provider gets controlled access to the systems they manage—without the customer exposing raw infrastructure or building custom integrations.